Project Title:

 Soft Robotics

-Incorporated into the prosthetic device on the KUKA is not only its mechanical and electrical housing, but also its method of understanding the situation - its robotic vision.
 A Pixy camera uses color recognition to find and focus on the ball, detecting its distance and location.
 When the ball is in position relative to the camera, the soft robotic gripper knows to contract or release, thus creating an intelligent system of interaction between the robotic arm and the object.

 Soft Robotics was done in collaboration with Erik Broberg, Nick Bruni, and Junzhishan Zhu.